 A.8.2.3.1.
 Prior to each test, the particle counter shall report a measured concentration of less than 0.5 particles cm-3 when a HEPA filter of at least class H13 of EN 1822:2008, or equivalent performance, is attached to the inlet of the entire particle sampling system (VPR and PNC).

 A.8.2.3.2.
 On a monthly basis, the flow into the particle counter shall report PNC shall have a measured value within 5 per cent of the particle counter PNC nominal flow rate when checked with a calibrated flow meter.
-Here the term ‘nominal flow rate’ refers to the flow rate stated in the most recent calibration for the PNC by the manufacturer.
+Here the term ‘nominal flow rate’ refers to the flow rate stated in the last calibration for the PNC by the manufacturer.